-For the purposes of this study, the question is: Do the differences in housing and neighborhood quality fully account for the differences in housing values?
+Given the above discussion of housing and neighborhood attributes, the central question of this study remains: Do the differences in housing and neighborhood quality fully account for the differences in housing values?

 The analysis here suggests not.
 We use regression analysis to predict home values as a function of the black population share, the qualities of homes in the neighborhood, and the qualities of the neighborhoods within each metropolitan area.

 First, there is clear evidence that adjusting for the size of the home lowers the devaluation estimate for black neighborhoods by a meaningful fraction—from -51 percent to -35 percent when we use the two Zillow-based measures for median list price overall and by square foot.
 Since, black homes are smaller, they have less market value, but that still leaves a very large gap unexplained.

 The value metrics that do not include square footage are sensitive to the structural features of homes in the neighborhood—such as age, number of rooms, percentage detached, but adjusting these things did not greatly reduce the devaluation estimate.
-The Zillow median list price estimates for devaluation in neighborhoods that are 50 percent black range from -40 percent to -44 percent, with Census-based estimates from owner self-appraisals in the middle at -41 percent.
+The Zillow median list price estimates for devaluation in neighborhoods that are 50 percent black range from -40 percent to -44 percent, with census-based estimates from owner self-appraisals in the middle at -41 percent.

-The next set of regression estimates include neighborhood control variables, and these variables go further in explaining the devaluation of majority black neighborhoods.
+The next set of regression estimates includes neighborhood control variables, and these variables go further in explaining the devaluation of majority black neighborhoods.
 The devaluation estimates are -22 percent for median list price and -23 percent for the list price per square foot and self-appraisals of all owner-occupied properties.

-In the model that predict value per square foot, three variables measured at the neighborhood level stand out as strong predictors: school quality—measured by state test scores (strongly positive); the number of gas stations (strongly negative) and access to public transportation (strongly positive).
+In the model that predicts value per square foot, three variables measured at the neighborhood level stand out as strong predictors: school quality—measured by state test scores (strongly positive); the number of gas stations (strongly negative) and access to public transportation (strongly positive).
 Majority black neighborhoods are at a disadvantage on school quality and exposure to gas stations but have greater access to public transportation.
 Walkability predicts modestly higher home values, and black neighborhoods have an advantage on that score as well.